THE DISPUTED SERIES, DAY 6

 YOU HAVE TO KNOW WHERE TO LOOK

-Getting to Karabakh was a breeze but I knew Armenia had a lot to offer outside of Yerevan and I wanted to see more of it on the way.
-So trying to find out where to go, which sites to visit and how to get there was becoming a nightmare.
-So leaving the responsibility to the agent was a sure fire way to visit the best sites.
+Getting to Karabakh was a breeze, but I knew Armenia had a lot to offer outside of Yerevan, and I wanted to see more of it on the way.
+So, trying to find out where to go, which sites to visit and how to get there was becoming a nightmare.
+Leaving the responsibility to the agent was a surefire way to visit the best sites.

 MONASTERIES

-If I’m honest I wasn’t overly excited at the itinerary when I read monastery after monastery but how wrong was I. The drive itself was incredible on its own but the monasteries were undoubtably the most impressive I’ve seen.
+If I’m honest, I wasn’t overly excited about the itinerary when I read monastery after monastery, but how wrong I was.
+The drive itself was incredible on its own, but the monasteries were undoubtedly the most impressive I’ve seen.

-Khor Virap I thought was a good start and is a sanctuary located on top of a small hill surrounded by low lying land.
+Khor Virap, I thought, was a good start; it is a sanctuary located on top of a small hill surrounded by low-lying land.

-Next up was Noravank and the drive through the gorge leading up to the church was stunning.
-I have been really lucky with the weather I’ve got, with It being the middle of winter there was nothing but blue sky!
+Next up was Noravank, and the drive through the gorge leading up to the church was stunning.
+I have been really lucky with the weather.
+Despite it being the middle of winter, there was nothing but blue sky!

 TATEV MONASTERY & CABLE CAR

-Believe it or not the worlds longest cable car is right here in Armenia!
-Its possible to drive to the end point but would took 40 minutes but it also creates a unique experience travelling over the ridge of the mountains.
+Believe it or not, the world’s longest cable car is right here in Armenia!
+It’s possible to drive to the end point, but it would take 40 minutes, and it also creates a unique experience travelling over the mountain ridges.

-I tend to get fed up after the first few but against this was something special.
-Each of the monastery’s are located on strategic viewpoints on the mountain side giving each and every one an incredible view across the valleys
+I tend to get fed up after the first few, but even this was something special.
+Each of the monasteries is located on a strategic viewpoint on the mountainside, offering each an incredible view across the valleys.

 THE BORDER

-Having an EU passport I was issued with a visa on arrival.
-The process was simple and as I seemed to be the only person at the border was also very quick.
-You are given a form to fill in and the guards will issue you with a visa by way of a small printed piece of paper.
-This will ensure you don’t come across problems if you have to enter Azerbaijan with the same passport.
+Having an EU passport, I was issued a visa on arrival.
+The process was simple, and as I seemed to be the only person at the border, it was also very quick.
+You are given a form to fill in, and the guards will issue you a visa by way of a small printed piece of paper.
+This will ensure you don’t encounter problems if you have to enter Azerbaijan with the same passport.

 KARABAKH BACKGROUND

-I am by no means an expert so feel free to fill me in on what you believe and if you feel I am wrong.
+I am by no means an expert, so feel free to fill me in on what you believe and let me know if I am wrong.

 The roads and landscape all change drastically from one mountain to another.
-One minute you could be driving through barren dry land and in 5 minutes be surrounded by nothing but snow.
+One minute you could be driving through barren, dry land, and within five minutes be surrounded by nothing but snow.

 STEPANAKERT

-Later that evening we arrived at Stepanakert, the capital of Karabakh and I was immediately impressed.
-I should have learned long ago not to judge before actually arriving but sometimes you can’t help it.
-From what I saw, the city seemed more nicer than Yerevan and they certainly don’t skimp on the Christmas lights.
+Later that evening, we arrived at Stepanakert, the capital of Karabakh, and I was immediately impressed.
+I should have learned long ago not to judge before actually arriving, but sometimes you can’t help it.
+From what I saw, the city seemed nicer than Yerevan, and they certainly don’t skimp on the Christmas lights.

 ACCOMMODATION

-I checked into Hotel Tirun which I turned out to be the only person staying in.
-Rooms are basic with an en-suite and breakfast is included.
-Complimentary 1980s Nike Flip flops standard throughout.
+I checked into Hotel Tirun, which I turned out to be the only person staying in.
+Rooms are basic with an en-suite, and breakfast is included.
+Complimentary 1980s Nike flip-flops are standard throughout.

 EATING

-I was recommended Ureni restaurant just 2 minutes walk from the hotel.
-I was impressed with the food, less so by the manager who felt the need to smoke the entire time I was there.
+I was recommended the Ureni restaurant, just a 2-minute walk from the hotel.
+I was impressed with the food, but less so with the manager, who felt the need to smoke the entire time I was there.
 Go for the veal kebab if you are unsure about the menu.

 FINAL THOUGHTS

-I really wasn’t expecting to see some of things I did on the drive and in hindsight can say it was the right decision to go for a driver.
+I really wasn’t expecting to see some of the things I did on the drive, and in hindsight, I can say it was the right decision to go for a driver.

 NEXT UP